 Does your dad look at his phone or turn his head (ever so slyly) when a tampon or pad commercial comes on?
 Is there an elephant in the room when you’re sitting at the kitchen table with a heating pad on your lap and a tub of ice cream in front of you?

 Why are we so afraid to talk to our dads (or cis-gender father figures) about periods?
 The answer is simple: if they don’t get periods (physically) then they just can't relate.
 BUT...speaking from personal experience, it’s important to be open with your dad about your period.
-It is a HUGE way to crush the outdated period taboo that we are still seeing every day.
+It is a HUGE way to crush the outdated period taboo that we still see every day.

 It’s time to smash the shame!
-Periods are not going to be your Pops most favorite topic to chat about, but it will help him have a whole new level of understanding of you.
+Periods are not going to be your Pops most favorite topic to chat about, but it will help him have a whole new level of understanding about you.

 I’m an open book to my parents when it comes to just about anything.
-I consider myself lucky to be able to talk to them and not feel judged when it comes to a lot of “awkward” topics, and periods are at the top of that list.
+I consider myself lucky to be able to talk to them and not feel judged when it comes to a lot of awkward topics, and periods are at the top of that list.

-I’ll get weekly phone calls from my dad, “How’s work, your life, friends, etc.”…and I won’t lie to him…I don’t hold back when I’m on my period…
+I’ll get weekly phone calls from my dad, “How’s work, your life, friends, etc.,” and I won’t lie to him…I don’t hold back when I’m on my period...

-A common response, “Dad, I’m currently dying from cramps and my menstrual cup is almost over flowing every three hours and I’m also being a raging psycho b*tch to every person that rubs me the wrong way today.”
+A common response, “Dad, I’m currently dying from cramps and my menstrual cup is almost overflowing every three hours and I’m also being a raging psycho b*tch to every person that rubs me the wrong way today.”

 His responses are normally so sweet and caring (and contain a couple of chuckles here and there) and, he’s probably thinking, "what has my life come to, and how did I become so cool and open to talking to my daughter about her flow?"

-WELL DAD ALL OF YOUR FELLOW PADRES SHOULD BE RESPONDING THE SAME WAY YOU DO…and most definitely should not be saying “EW,” “talk to your mom/sister/fellow menstruating human about that,” or “I don’t want to hear about that”.
+WELL DAD ALL OF YOUR FELLOW DAD-FRIENDS SHOULD BE RESPONDING THE SAME WAY YOU DO…and most definitely should not be saying “EW,” “talk to your mom/sister/fellow menstruating human about that,” or “I don’t want to hear about that”.